isakro/shoredate/paper/paper.md

 updated in 2002.

-`shoredate` is aimed at providing researchers and students dealing with the coastal Stone Age of south-eastern Norway with a formalised tool for performing and handling shoreline dates.
-This complements already available software for handling radiocarbon dates and other sources of temporal data, such as the R packages `rcarbon` [@crema2021], `bchron` [@haslett2008], `oxcAAR` [@hinz2021], `kairos` [@frerebeau2022] and `ArchaeoPhases` [@philippe2020], as well as proprietary software such as
+`shoredate` is aimed at providing researchers and students dealing with the coastal Stone Age of south-eastern Norway with tools for performing and handling shoreline dates.
+This complements software for handling radiocarbon dates and other sources of temporal data, such as the R packages `rcarbon` [@crema2021], `bchron` [@haslett2008], `oxcAAR` [@hinz2021], `kairos` [@frerebeau2022] and `ArchaeoPhases` [@philippe2020], as well as proprietary software such as